 - Require a signature for delivery of your packages.

 - Provide the delivery company with specific instructions about where to leave the package — such as inside a shed or garage, among a protective cluster of bushes or under that backyard grill.

 - Have merchandise purchased through a store or chain site held at the store location nearest you.
 Install a surveillance camera as a possible deterrent — though, as the case of the Brockton theft illustrates, the effectiveness of such deterrents is debatable.

 Sylvia Group helps businesses and individuals protect their future by designing insurance, benefits and financial planning programs.
 We’re a locally owned agency known for our commitment to our clients and our community, as well for our industry expertise.
-Founded in New Bedford, MA, in 1950, headquartered in neighboring Dartmouth, and serving businesses and individuals throughout Massachusetts, Rhode Island and beyond, Sylvia Group has won both awards for Best Insurance Agency in the two year history of SouthCoast Media's Best of the Best program and has the distinction of being the first six-time recipient of the Five Star designation awarded by the Massachusetts Association of Insurance Agents (MAIA) for all-around agency excellence.
+Founded in New Bedford, MA, in 1950, headquartered in neighboring Dartmouth, and serving businesses and individuals throughout Massachusetts, Rhode Island and beyond, Sylvia Group is certified as a Woman Owned Business Enterprise with the Massachusetts Supplier Diversity Office and has the distinction of being the first six-time recipient of the Five Star designation awarded by the Massachusetts Association of Insurance Agents (MAIA) for all-around agency excellence.